 Molnupiravir is licensed in the United Kingdom for the treatment of mild-moderate COVID-19 within 5 days of symptom onset.
 In the MOVe-OUT trial of 1433 such patients it reduced the risk of hospitalisation or death by 30%, from 9.7% in the placebo group to 6.8% in molnupiravir group.47 Evidence in hospitalised patients is limited, and the MOVe-IN trial randomised patients 1:1:1:1 to placebo vs. molnupiravir at 3 different doses (200mg, 400mg, 800mg).
 This study was abandoned after recruiting 304 inpatients as the manufacturer decided it was unlikely to demonstrate clinical benefit, although no safety concerns were raised.48 However, the study was underpowered to identify moderate but important benefits in hospitalised patients, so a larger trial is needed.

+Paxlovid [UK only]: Paxlovid is a combination of PF-07321332 (nirmatrelvir) and ritonavir.
+Nirmatrelvir is a 3-chymotrypsin-like protease inhibitor which inhibits cleavage of polyproteins involved in viral replication.49 It is packaged with ritonavir which inhibits its CYP3A-dependent metabolism and hence increases the plasma concentration of nirmatrelvir.
+It is approved in the UK for the treatment of adults with COVID-19 who do not require supplemental oxygen and are at increased risk of progression to severe COVID-19.50

+Its approval is based on the interim analysis of the EPIC-HR trial in which 2246 participants with COVID-19 (symptom onset ≤5 days previously) were randomised to receive Paxlovid (300/100 mg) or placebo twice daily for 5 days.
+The primary outcome is the proportion of participants with COVID-19 related hospitalisation or death within 28 days of randomisation.
+In the interim analysis, 8/1037 (0.8%) allocated Paxlovid vs 66/1046 (6.3%) allocated placebo.51 In an interim analysis of 774 participants, adverse events were similar between the two groups: 19% among those allocated Paxlovid vs 21% among those allocated placebo.
+Most were mild; only 1.7% vs 6.6% were serious and 2.1% vs 4.1% led to discontinuation.52 SARS-CoV-2 main protease polymorphisms associated with reduced sensitivity to nirmatrelvir have been identified.51 Their frequency and clinical significance is not yet known.
+Cross-resistance between nirmatrelvir and anti-SARS-CoV-2 monoclonal antibodies, molnupiravir or remdesivir are not expected given their different mechanisms of action.

 Baloxavir marboxil [UK only]: Baloxavir marboxil is a cap-dependent endonuclease (CEN) inhibitor.
 CEN is an influenza virus-specific enzyme in the polymerase acidic subunit of the viral RNA polymerase complex.
 Through its action on CEN, baloxavir inhibits the transcription of influenza virus genomes resulting in inhibition of influenza A and B virus replication.
 It is approved in the USA, Japan, Australia, Europe, and the United Kingdom for the treatment of uncomplicated influenza and for post-exposure prophylaxis in individuals aged 12 years and older.
 Baloxavir is given in 2 oral doses (on day 1 and day 4) and is well tolerated, with allergic reactions being the only reported adverse reactions.